My under eyes are so puffy.

-Not getting enough sleep is the most obvious but there’s a multitude of causes, some you might not have thought about.
+Not getting enough sleep is the most obvious but there’s a multitude of causes and I need to reflect and remind myself of these.

-The skin around our eyes is incredibly thin; the thinnest area of skin on our entire body so it’s bound to be sensitive.
+The skin around our eyes is fragile; it is the finest so bound to be sensitive.

 Cut down on salty snacks and hold back on adding too much salt into meals.
 The salt will only increase the chances of under-eye puffiness the next morning.